kris-geyer/pegLog/README.md

 location updates can be customised by modifying the Constants file.
 Following customisation, the application can then be redistributed on the Google Play store.

+# FAQs
+1. Why are location readings not recorded at exactly x minutes as specified?

+This is due to how Android OS currently implements its location system.
+While a location update can be requested every 5 minutes (for example), that's actually a suggestion rather than an imperative, and so the time interval between location points is never guaranteed.
+However, an exact timestamp of the recording is always reported alongside each reading.
+This allows researchers to monitor the exact duration between readings and/or compute related variables (e.g., speed) accurately.

+2. A specified time interval has passed, but no co-ordinates were logged.
+Why?

+There are several reasons this could happen.

+(a) The GPS system may have attempted to report it’s current location and timed out.
+This is likely to be the result of a poor or absent signal.
+As a result, the operating system will have been unable to provide data to PEG LOG.
+An error log will be generated in this instance.

+(b) On Android 6+ (Marshmallow), a new feature called ‘doze mode’ was introduced.
+This attempts to restrict activity on a device after certain periods of inactivity.
+Participants can choose to whitelist PEG LOG (see below), which can provide additional logging windows.

 # whitelisting
 To whitelist the appplication perform the following steps.
 This helps reduces the impact of battery optimisation techniques.